Jachou-yt/OpenLauncherLib/README.md

 This will launch a java process with in classpath: mymainjar.jar and all the files of the libs folder.
 You can also add program/vm parameters, and a LaunchingEvent to customize the ProcessBuilder just before launching.

-## Any Program Launching

-You can run any executable or command, and then use the OpenLauncherLib tools with it.

-    Coming soon

 ## Tools

 There are a lot of tools that can be used before or after the program launching.